 Regularly cleaning your CPAP equipment can help keep you healthy and prevent the spread of germs.

-From illnesses such as colds, infections, flu, and COVID-19, proper CPAP cleaning techniques can help reduce the likelihood of you getting sick while ensuring you breathe cleaner air.
+From illnesses such as colds, infections, the flu, and COVID-19, proper CPAP cleaning techniques can help reduce the likelihood of you getting sick while ensuring you breathe cleaner air.
 Keeping your CPAP machine, mask, and supplies clean is an essential part of your health, wellness, and the longevity of your CPAP equipment.

 Benefits of CPAP Cleaning

 Cleaning your CPAP equipment is crucial in fending off unwanted germs and bacteria.
 But, did you know that proper sanitation after suffering from a pesky cold could also prevent you from getting sick again?
 Or that properly cleaning your CPAP equipment could help avoid the spread of germs in the first place?
 Cleaning your CPAP equipment is not only the key to staying healthy but also one of the best ways to get the most out of your CPAP therapy.

 Your CPAP mask’s proximity to your mouth and nose makes it a breeding ground for germs.
 What doesn’t get you sick today could quickly make you ill tomorrow if you don’t clean your mask regularly.
 By implementing a cleaning regimen, you’ll be eliminating the germs that can get you sick.
 Your equipment will smell better, look better, and most importantly, will make you feel better if cleaned regularly.

 We understand—nothing’s worse than being sick.
 But if you don’t clean your CPAP mask and accessories effectively, you’ll run the risk of re-infection.